Multi-Functional Reconnaissance Company supports Devil Avalanche

-Paratroopers assigned to the Multi Functional Reconnaissance Company, 1st Brigade Combat Team, 82nd Airborne Division, drive Infantry Squad Vehicles to their objective during Devil Avalanche, at Fort Bragg, North Carolina, July 23, 2025.
+Paratroopers assigned to the Multi Functional Reconnaissance Company, 1st Brigade Combat Team, 82nd Airborne Division, support Devil Avalanche, at Fort Bragg, North Carolina, July 23, 2025.
 During Devil Avalanche, Paratroopers train to operate in periods of darkness, build proficiency on key weapon systems, and sustain the force throughout the exercise.
-(U.S. Army photo by Spc.
+(U.S. Army B-Roll package by Spc.
 Aiden O’Marra)

 |Date Taken: